-BMT WBM was engaged by Advisian to undertake specialist technical studies to inform state approvals for the Abbot Point Growth Gateway Project ('the Project').
+BMT WBM was engaged by Advisian to undertake specialist technical studies as part of the EIA.
 Specifically, BMT WBM has been engaged to provide an assessment of the potential impacts to the Caley (Kaili) Valley Wetlands and provide inputs to an EMP for the following technical fields:

-- Surface water hydrology and hydrodynamics
+- Surface water hydrology and hydrodynamics;

-- Wetland surface water quality
+- Wetland surface water quality; and

 - Wetland ecology (excluding birds).